mottaquikarim/PYTH622/in/intro/welcome.md

 This website is called: **[https://taq.website/PYTH127](https://taq.website/PYTH127)** -- please bookmark it!
 It will serve as your source of truth going forward.

+### Attendance

+*This is a General Assembly policy/requirement...*

+"Attending a lecture" is defined as joining the class via Zoom in real time (as opposed to watching the recording of the lecture later).
+You must have 80% attendance at lectures to "pass" this course and receive a certificate.

 ### First Day Survey

 🤩🤩